7 Gorgeous Lake Como Villas & Gardens You Have to Visit

 Located on the shores of Lake Como in Tremezzina, Villa Carlotta is another one of the most beautiful Lake Como villas you can’t miss.

-You might not think at first, but the gardens are huge so wear comfortable shoes if you want to explore.
+The gardens around Villa Carlotta are just as impressive.
+Make sure to wear comfortable shoes – the gardens are bigger than they look!
 It takes 90 minutes to complete the whole tour of the gardens but there is also a shorter itinerary that takes 45 minutes.

 How to Get There

-Villa Carlotta is one of the easiest luxury villas in Lake Como to reach.
+Villa Carlotta is one of the easiest villas in Lake Como to reach.
 There’s a ferry port located right in front of the villa so if you’re traveling by ferry, you’ll be dropped off right at the entrance.

 If you’re taking a car, you can find free and paid parking options near Villa Carlotta.
 However, these fill up quickly during the busy tourist season so it’s best to arrive early.